JeffersonLab/clas12-timeline/doc/procedure.md

 - monitor output logs in `/farm_out/$LOGNAME/` or use `qtl error`

 > [!NOTE]
-> - data monitoring for detector timelines is handled by the [`org.jlab.clas.timeline.histograms` package](/src/main/java/org/jlab/clas/timeline/histograms)
+> - histogramming for detector timelines is handled by the [`org.jlab.clas.timeline.histograms` package](/src/main/java/org/jlab/clas/timeline/histograms)
-> - data monitoring for physics timelines is handled by the [`qa-physics/` subdirectory](/qa-physics);
+> - histogramming for physics timelines is handled by the [`qa-physics/` subdirectory](/qa-physics);
 >   see [its documentation](/qa-physics/README.md)

-## 🟢 Step 2: Timeline Production and QA
+## 🟢 Step 2: Timeline Analysis and QA

 After Step 1 is complete, run the following Step 2 scripts to produce the timeline HIPO files and to run the automatic QA procedures.
 There is one script for each timeline type: run them with no arguments to print the usage guides: